Peace and Hope

 She is clothed with strength and dignity; she can laugh at the days to come.
 26 She speaks with wisdom, and faithful instruction is on her tongue.
 27 She watches over the affairs of her household and does not eat the bread of idleness.
 28 Her children arise and call her blessed; her husband also, and he praises her: 29″Many women do noble things, but you surpass them all.”
 30 Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.

-As I don’t usually post a blog on Sunday’s I thought I would share something on mother’s today (as it is Mother’s day in the UK tomorrow).
+I thought I would share something on mother’s today (as it is Mother’s day in the UK yesterday).

 The bond between a daughter/son is very special, she is there for us when we need someone to talk to she speaks to us with wise words, She is also there when we need to be loved and comforted.
 The words of the song ‘When Mothers of Salem’ come to mind.